 What This Series Is Going To Be About

-This series is going to be my story about growth, possible entrepreneurship, and journey to 99K.
+This series is going to be my story about growth, possible entrepreneurship, and journey to accomplish a 99K challenge.
 I’m going to write about the skills that I obtain, the problems I try to solve, my investment decisions, my successes, my failures, the lessons I learn and the people that I meet.
 Now, I understand that’s a lot to write about and digest, but lets skip over that and instead talk about what I mean by 99K.

 If $100K is the goal, I want to be a hipster and stop just before the goal.
-Choosing 99K over 100K also makes the challenge look slightly more attainable, due to psychological pricing.
+Choosing 99K over 100K also makes my 99K challenge look slightly more attainable, due to psychological pricing.
 But, to be completely honest, I chose it because its an odd number.
 According to Neil Patel (an online marketer), odd numbers outperform even numbers.
 I also want to test out his marketing principles and see if I can replicate the trends he sees on his own blog.
-Choosing “99K” as the title of my challenge is my first step to do so.
+Choosing “99” as the number for my 99K challenge is my first step to do so.

-How hard Is It Going To Be For Me?
+How hard Is The 99K Challenge Going To Be For Me?

 Making 99K in a year for some people is super easy because they have a high paying salary, whereas for others its extremely difficult because they are making minimum wage.
 I fall towards the easier side because I’m actually in a relatively privileged position (relatively low student debt, relatively high paying job, generous parents).
 As a result, making the jump to $99K isn’t going to be as hard for me as the average person.
 Nonetheless, its still going to be tough and I want to rise to the challenge.
 Let’s get started with my financial statistics so we can understand just how hard its going to be to get myself to 99K.